carlosganzerla/CL_Reducer/README.md

 # CL Reducer
 Implementation of a Combinatory Logic (**SKI** calculus) reducer in F#.
-It finds the weak normal form of combinatory logic terms (CL terms), by a series of weak reductions.
+It finds the weak normal form of combinatory logic terms (CL terms), by a series of weak contractions.
+If a term has no weak normal form, it displays an error message.

-## Known Issues
+## How to use it

-Inputting terms without a normal form (such as Y combinators) will cause an infinite loop.
-This will be solved in the near future.
+## Limitations